mohmorsi/Containerize-a-Java-Application-into-a-Docker-Image/README.md

 ## Usage
 For this demonstration, I will be using a simple Java application named `Account.java` that creates two bank account objects and then sets and prints their balances.

-1. Navigate to the folder containing the Java application and compile it using javac:
+1. Navigate to the folder containing the Java application and compile it:

 `javac Account.java`